 Who Should Have a Child Travel Consent Form?

 If you’re flying or traveling outside the U.S., your airline or destination country might ask for some identification to prove a child has permission to travel with you.
-The need for ID can crop up even on a domestic road trip: even if a government official doesn’t ask to see it, you might still need it for a local attraction or excursion requiring a consent form.
+The need for ID can also crop up on a domestic road trip.
+Even if a government official doesn’t ask to see it, you might still need it for a local tourist attraction or excursion requiring a consent form.

-How Do You Get a Travel Consent Form?
+How Do You Get a Child Travel Consent Form?

 The need for child consent forms feels vague right up until the moment an authority asks to see it.
 There’s no definitive version of the form, but that doesn’t mean they’re not important to have.
 Since there aren’t any official child travel consent forms, you’ll have to make up your own.